AdobeDocs/experience-manager-65.en/help/sites-developing/universal-editor/introduction.md

 1. Download and unpack latest Universal Editor Service from [Software Distribution](https://experienceleague.adobe.com/en/docs/experience-cloud/software-distribution/home)
 1. Configure Universal Editor Service via environment variables or `.env` file.
    * [See the AEM as a Cloud Service Universal Editor documentation for details.](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/developing/universal-editor/local-dev#setting-up-service)
-   * Note that the `UES_MAPPING` option might be important if internal IP rewriting is required.
+   * Note that you may need to use the `UES_MAPPING` option if internal IP rewriting is required.
 1. Run `universal-editor-service.cjs`

 ### Update the Dispatcher {#update-dispatcher}

+With AEM configured and a local Universal Editor service running, you will need to allow a reverse proxy for the new service [in the dispatcher.](https://experienceleague.adobe.com/en/docs/experience-manager-dispatcher/using/dispatcher)

 1. Adjust vhost file of author instance to include a reverse proxy.